simondlevy/Hackflight/README.md

 <li> The <a href="https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp">Board</a>
-class specifies a set of four abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: getting the current quaternion from the IMU; getting gyrometer rates from the IMU; and sending commands to the motors; and getting the current time.  <li> The <a href="https://github.com/simondlevy/Hackflight/blob/master/src/receiver.hpp">Receiver</a>
+class specifies a set of four abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: getting the current quaternion from the IMU; getting gyrometer rates from the IMU; sending commands to the motors; and getting the current time.  <li> The <a href="https://github.com/simondlevy/Hackflight/blob/master/src/receiver.hpp">Receiver</a>
 class performs basic functions associated with R/C control (tracking stick